antoineMoPa/mucalc.com/README.md

 You can submit issues.

-You cans also clone and code then send a pull request.
+You can also clone and code then send a pull request.